vitoc/azure-iot-pcs-remote-monitoring-java/README.md

 [![Issues][issues-badge]][issues-url]
 [![Gitter][gitter-badge]][gitter-url]

-Pre-configured solution (PCS) for Remote Monitoring with Azure IoT
+Preconfigured Solution (PCS) for Remote Monitoring with Azure IoT
 ==================================================================

 This solution is currently in preview.
 This is an end to end solution that offers